blikblum/slick-router/README.md

 # Slick Router

-Slick Router is a flexible hierarchical router that translates every URL change into a transition descriptor object and calls your middleware functions that put the application into a desired state.
+Slick Router is a powerful, flexible router that translates URL changes into route transitions allowing to put the application into a desired state.
 It is derived from [cherrytree](https://github.com/QubitProducts/cherrytree) library (see [differences](docs/versions-differences.md)).

 ## Features

 * can be used with any view and data framework
-* nested routes are great for nested UIs
+* can nest routes allowing to create nested UI and/or state
 * generate links in a systematic way, e.g. `router.generate('commit', {sha: '1e2760'})`
-* use pushState with automatic hashchange fallback
+* use pushState or hashchange for URL change detection
-* all urls are generated with or without `#` as appropriate
-* link clicks on the page are intercepted automatically when using pushState
 * dynamically load parts of your app during transitions
 * dynamic segments, optional params and query params
 * support for custom query string parser
 * transition is a first class citizen - abort, pause, resume, retry.
 E.g. pause the transition to display "There are unsaved changes" message if the user clicked some link on the page or used browser's back/forward buttons
 * navigate around the app programatically, e.g. `router.transitionTo('commits')`
 * easily rename URL segments in a single place (e.g. /account -> /profile)
+* link clicks can be intercepted when using pushState without server support

 ## Installation